 Younger visitors are always welcome

-The Museum also welcomes younger visitors with our playground and children's quiz.
+The Museum also welcomes younger visitors with our playground, gardens and interactives.
 Storytelling and clay-modeling are also available to children's groups on request.

 Our coffee and craft shops are ideal for those wishing to relax and browse, and perhaps take with them a memento of their visit to the Museum.